Jamestown Ferry: Park and Ride bus service

 The bus makes three round trips each morning and three each afternoon during peak commuter periods, Monday through Saturday.
 The daily fare is $3.00 as of October 2016, which includes the cost of any transfers to other WATA routes.

 Scotland in Surry County

 "Scotland in Surry County" is only a short distance from the Town of Surry and State Route 10, which runs between Richmond and Suffolk.
 Highway 10 parallels the south bank of the James River, serving Hopewell and Smithfield.

 Highway 10 provides access to many historical sites, including City Point, Flowerdew Hundred Plantation, Upper Brandon Plantation, Lower Brandon Plantation, Chippokes Plantation State Park, Bacon's Castle, Smith's Fort Plantation, and the Isle of Wight County Museum in Smithfield.

-Pop culture references
+In popular culture

-The Ferry served as the title and subject for Tanya Tucker's 1972 top-ten country single "The Jamestown Ferry", composed by Mack Vickery and Bobby Borchers.
+The ferry served as the title and subject for Tanya Tucker's 1972 top-ten country single "The Jamestown Ferry", composed by Mack Vickery and Bobby Borchers.
 This song has more recently been covered by Charley Crockett in 2017.